Marie-PerrotDockes/BlockCov/README.md

 Introduction
 ============

-This package implements the algorithm proposed by Perrot-Dockès and Lévy-Leduc in Perrot-Dockès, Lévy-Leduc, and Rajjou (2019).
+This package implements the algorithm proposed in Perrot-Dockès, Lévy-Leduc, and Rajjou (2019).
 For further details we refer the reader to this paper.
 We shall consider the following framework.
 Let
 **E**<sub>1</sub>, **E**<sub>2</sub>, ⋯, **E**<sub>*n*</sub>, *n*